 Every time I make chicken liver paté, I go through the same head-scratching search.
 So, finally, here is the answer written down.

-This makes enough to fill precisely my large Le Creuset terrine which, I think, holds about 2lbs.
+For parties I make three times this amount which is enough to fill precisely my large Le Creuset terrine which, I think, holds about 2lbs.
 (That makes sense if you add up the weigths of the ingredients.)
-This is a party-sized recipe.
+This, however, is the single amount.

 Planning